2023 Most Popular History Bachelor's Degree Schools in Georgia

 About 52% of the students majoring in history at the school are women while 48% are male.

-Valdosta State University came in at #8 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in Georgia ranking.
-Located in the city of Valdosta, VSU is a public school with a fairly large student population.
+Valdosta State University ranked #8 on this year’s Most Popular History Bachelor’s Degree Schools in Georgia list.
+Located in the city of Valdosta, VSU is a public college with a fairly large student population.

 Of the 24 students majoring in history at VSU, 83% are male and 17% are female.

-With a ranking of #9, Georgia College & State University did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
-Georgia College is a medium-sized public school located in the distant town of Milledgeville.
+Georgia College & State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
+Georgia College is a medium-sized public school located in the town of Milledgeville.

 Women make up 55% of the history majors at the school.